 The pre-production process is important for your entire production team.
-Once actors are cast, they are often overlooked until it’s time to shoot with the exception of an occasional costume fitting or two.
-While it’s difficult for a director to juggle so many tasks, particularly on low budget productions, the time you spend with your actors in pre-production can save you both time and money during production and post.
+Once actors are cast, they are often overlooked until it’s time to shoot, with the exception of an occasional costume fitting or two.
+While it’s difficult for a director to juggle so many tasks, particularly on low-budget productions, the time you spend with your actors in pre-production saves you both time and money during production and post.
 It essential for a film director to know how to direct actors.

 It’s impossible to discuss the rehearsal process without briefly touching on the casting process.
 To know how to direct actors, it helps to know how to cast them.
-It’s difficult for an actor to deliver a great performance if he’s struggling to learn his lines.
-How can you tell if an actor will be able to quickly learn lines?
+It’s difficult for an actor to deliver a great performance if he struggles to learn his lines.
+How can you tell if an actor will quickly learn lines?

 Directors have a great opportunity during the casting process to discern this valuable piece of information.
-Give your potential actors one or two days to prepare for the audition by providing the sides (short excerpt of the script) in advance of the audition.
+Give your potential actors one or two days to prepare for the audition by providing the sides — a short excerpt of the script — in advance of the audition.
 If an actor doesn’t know his lines, he can’t act; he’s simply reading the sides.
-Many Hollywood directors will not consider casting an actor if they do not know their sides by audition time.
-If you don’t provide the sides to your potential actors in advance, you’re really missing out on an invaluable piece of casting information.
+Many Hollywood directors won’t cast an actor if they don’t know their sides by audition time.
+If you don’t provide the sides to your potential actors in advance, miss out on an invaluable piece of casting information.

 Knowing how to direct actors starts at the table read.
-Typically at a table read, both cast and key crew will gather for an informal read-through of the script.
-Depending on the size and scope of your production, you may consider more than one table read: a creative read for the actors and a technical read for the crew.
+Typically at a table read, both cast and key crew gather for an informal read-through of the script.
+Depending on the size and scope of your production, you might need more than one table read: a creative read for the actors and a technical read for the crew.
 Stress to both cast and crew that the read-through is workshop time to explore the script; it’s not about performance.
 Additionally, you may find it beneficial to digitally record the process.

 Don’t be afraid to stop the table read to allow your actors to ask questions such as what is the character’s motivation?
 What is the character’s back story?
 These are answers you may want to offer at the table read, or you may want to save this information for a private discussion with the actor.